 Smart Water Meters Trial

-We are running a smart water meter pilot project in Glenorchy and Luggate, and aim to begin one in Hāwea in early 2024.
+We are running a smart water meter pilot project in Glenorchy and Luggate, and starting one in Hāwea in April 2024.

 You can read lots more information and FAQs about the trial on the Smart Water Meters webpage.